sanu151/JavaScript/README.md

 In Object-Oriented Programming (OOP), a prototype is a blueprint or an object that serves as a base for creating other objects.
 These other objects inherit properties and methods from the prototype.

+In Object-Oriented Programming (OOP), inheritance is a powerful tool for code reuse.
+It allows you to create new objects (child objects) that inherit properties and methods from existing objects (parent objects).
+JavaScript utilizes a concept called **prototypal inheritance** to achieve inheritance.

+Here's a breakdown of prototypes and inheritance in JavaScript:

+**Prototypes:**

+* Every object in JavaScript has a hidden property called [[Prototype]] (written as `__proto__` in some browsers' developer tools for demonstration purposes).
+* This property points to another object, which is the object's prototype.
+* The prototype object can also have its own prototype, forming a chain.
+This chain continues until it reaches an object with a `null` prototype, marking the end.

 JavaScript, however, takes a different approach to OOP compared to languages like Java or C++.
 JavaScript uses a prototype-based inheritance model.
 Here's how prototypes work in JavaScript:

 1. **Every Function has a Prototype:**  In JavaScript, every function (including constructor functions) has a property called `prototype`.
 This prototype object is used to attach properties and methods that will be shared by all instances (objects) created using that function.